vardxt/springboot/README.md

 Webhooks enabled
 --
-Test new bug in jenkins test failed
+Test new bug in jenkins test passed